Frequently Asked Questions

 What skills should my child have before ever attending sleepaway camp?

 Generally, we do not allow phone calls.
 An exception is made if it is the camper’s birthday.
-Sometimes, parents would like to speak to their child on the phone if they are deciding about extending from Northland Experience to the full month session.
+Sometimes, parents would like to speak to their child on the phone if they are deciding about extending from Northland Experience to the full month session or from Period Plus to Full Summer.
 In that case, and if we think it makes sense to do so, we will facilitate a short phone call to take place towards the end of the session.

 How will I know if they are okay?